elijahmanor/elijahmanor.github.com/_posts/2018-12-10-react-hooks-course.md

 The following is a list of lessons that are included in this `React Hooks` [course](https://egghead.io/courses/reusable-state-and-effects-with-react-hooks).

-- Introduction to Reusable State and Effects with React Hooks
+- Environment Setup for React Hooks
 - Add State with the useState Hook to a React Function Component
 - Add Linting to Help Enforce Rules when Using React Hooks
 - Add a Lifecycle Event with the useEffect Hook to a React Function Component